-- Basically, ggplot is relatively complete and powerful graphics package.
+- ggplot is relatively complete and is a powerful graphics package.

-- It Can do many things but not 3D.
+- It can do many things but cannot build 3D visuals.

-- Although, make sure that you are using the latest version of R to get the most recent version of ggplot2.
+- Make sure that you are using the latest version of R to get the most recent version of ggplot2.

-- Aesthetics: It refers to visual attributes that affect how data are displayed in a graphic, e.g., color, point size, or line type.
+- Aesthetics: It refers to visual attributes that affect how data is displayed in a graphic, e.g., color, point size, or line type.

 - Geometric objects: We use it for a visual representation of observations such as points, lines, polygons, etc.

-- Faceting: Generally, it is applied to the same type of graph.
+- Faceting: It is applied to the same type of graph.

-- Annotation: Moreover, it allows us to add text and/or external graphics to a ggplot.
+- Annotation: We use it to add text and/or external graphics to a ggplot.

-- Positional adjustments: it helps to reduce overplotting of points.
+- Positional adjustments: It helps to reduce the overplotting of points.

-- Also, it has knowledge transfers to other packages/languages
+- It has knowledge transfers to other packages/languages.

-8. What to Learn in Data Visualization in R
+What to Learn in Data Visualization in R?

 R Programming helps us to learn this art by offering a set of inbuilt functions and also libraries to build visualizations and present data.
-Moreover, before we move forward for the technical implementations of the visualization, let’s see first how to select the right chart type.
+Before we move forward for the technical implementation of the visualization, let’s see first how to select the right chart type.